-In this section
+Guides in this section

-|What's new in Microsoft HoloLens||Discover the new features in the latest update.|
+|What's new in Microsoft HoloLens||Discover new features in the latest updates.|

 |Configure HoloLens using a provisioning package||Provisioning packages make it easy for IT administrators to configure HoloLens devices without imaging|

-|Enable Bitlocker device encryption for HoloLens||Learn how to use Bitlocker device encryption to protect files and information stored on the HoloLens|
+|Enable Bitlocker device encryption for HoloLens||Learn how to use Bitlocker device encryption to protect files and information stored on the HoloLens.|

 |Install localized version of HoloLens||Configure HoloLens for different locale.|